 Write for the Sojourners Online Publication

+Yes!
 Submissions for online publication should be no more than 1,000 words in length and should directly address the intersection of faith and justice.
 Before submitting, please acquaint yourself with our material.
 We reserve the right to edit for length and clarity.
-Please email finished submissions for online publication to our submissions editor with the word "submission" in the subject line.
+Please email finished submissions for online publication to email@example.com with the word "submission" in the subject line.
 Include a one- or two-sentence biography and a headshot.

 Because of the large volume of submissions, we are unable to respond to all authors whose pieces we are unable to use.